futur-aaa/open_call/call_algorave_2024-06-15_futur-aaa.md

 - A brief artist bio highlighting your experience in live coding and any relevant projects or performances.
 - Links to examples of your work, showcasing your live coding skills and artistic vision.
-- A short statement outlining your approach to live coding and what you hope to bring to the futur AAA Festival.
+- A short statement outlining your approach to live coding and what you hope to bring to the futur AAA Festival
+- An indication if you want to be paired with an visual/audio artist if you only want to perform in one domain.

 **Deadline for Submissions:**
 **15th May, 2024**

 We look forward to receiving your submissions and experiencing the magic of live coding together at the futur AAA festival!
+Let's celebrate together :-D !

 Best regards,
 Christopher (harte echtzeit) and Martin (MC Algorhythm)